 Bearproof canisters are the big headache of many ultralight hikers.
 Of course you don't want to carry this extra weight.
-It seems superfluous.
-99% of the time, there's zero need for it.
+They seem superfluous.
+99% of the time, there's zero need for them.

-However, it's the law, and if you're caught without one, the penalty is steep.
-Also, if you've ever been around bears you'll know what I mean that you don't want to wrestle one for your food, even if the likelihood of this happening is low.
+However, in many popular wilderness areas, it's the law, and if you're caught without one, the penalty is steep.
+Also, if you've ever been around bears you know you don't want to wrestle one for your food, even if the likelihood of this happening is low.

 The main argument to keep in mind is that "a fed bear is a dead bear".
 If you let them access your food, you're killing them.
 They get accustomed to the fact that food can be obtained from humans, and the rangers don't have a choice but to shoot them.
 So there's no way around it, in most areas of Sierra, you need a bear canister.

-The canister's main function is to withstand prolonged assault from a very smart and very powerful bruin who is intent on accessing its contents.
-The obvious consequence of this is that they have to be built of very strong materials, which makes them heavy.
-Many people think it's also sealing in odors so the bear doesn't even know what's in there.
+The canister's main function is to withstand prolonged assault from a very smart and very powerful bruin who's fixated on accessing its contents.
+Thus they have to be built of very strong materials, which makes them heavy.
+Many people think it's also about sealing in odors so the bear doesn't even know what's in there.
 That's a huge misconception.
 Bears have such a good sense of smell, they could tell you what's in your canister from the other side of the mountain.
-Maybe I'm exaggerating, but what I'm getting at is they know very well what you're hiding, so the canister has to be strong enough to suffer until the bear gets bored and gives up.
+Maybe I'm exaggerating, but the point is they know very well what you're hiding, so the canister has to be strong enough to suffer until the bear gets bored and gives up.

 Another popular canister is the Bear Vault, the "regular" size weighing only a bit less (2 lbs.
 9 oz.) than a Garcia.
 It also has the advantage of being transparent, meaning it's a bit easier to find something.
 I've seen this canister in stores and in the field, but never used one myself.

-A fringe approach is the Ursack, which is not a canister, but a sack made of indestructible Kevlar.
-Its use is highly controversial, and depending on who could bully whom in any given season, sometimes it's approved for use, sometimes it's prohibited.
+A fringe approach is the Ursack, which is not a canister, but a sack made of almost-indestructible Kevlar.
+Its use is highly controversial, and depending on who could bully whom in any given season (and in court), sometimes it's approved for use, sometimes it's prohibited.
 The huge advantage is its weight: only around 8oz.
 The main downside is obvious: if a bear gets to play with it for a while, everything inside will be turned into mush and powder and whatnot.
 I leave it up to your imagination whether that's fun...
 They also sell a tube-like aluminum insert for it, but then the weight becomes pretty much the same as the Bearikade.

-So after trying the Bearikade, we decided to get not one, but two of those.
-It was before the Mt.
+So, after trying the Bearikade, we decided to get not one, but two of those.
+It was before our first Mt.
 Whitney trip, and as we decided to do longer treks on a regular basis, it made sense.

 The Weekender model is somewhat bigger in volume than the Garcia, but it weighs a full pound less.
-Also, it can be packed much, much easier.
+Also, it's much, much easier to pack.
 It's very expensive, though, far more expensive than any of the other ones.

-I looked online for a long time to try to buy one used, but that's pretty much impossible.
-Almost nobody ever sells them, and if they do, it's gone in a second, and at a very high price.
+I looked online for a long time to try to buy one used, but that's close to impossible.
+Almost nobody ever sells them, and if they do, they're gone in a second, and at a very high price.
 I thought "Hmm, that means the resale value is great, if we somehow manage to put enough money aside and buy two, we can always sell them if we're in a squeeze."